metagraph-dev/metagraph/docs/user_guide/translators.rst

 The exception to this rule is when an abstract type specifies ``unambiguous_subcomponents``.
 These are a set of other abstract types which can be safely extracted from an object.
-For example, a NodeMap can be translated to a NodeSet because it doesn't require any additional parameters and is unambiguous in meaning.
+For example, a NodeMap can be translated to a NodeSet because every NodeMap contains a NodeSet.
+It's merely the set of nodes without any values.
+Because it doesn't require any additional parameters and is unambiguous in meaning, the use of a translator to convert is acceptable.

 Converting with arguments
 -------------------------